-As you can see from my current sales report on Createspace above, I could be waiting years to accrue enough sales to get paid from my UK and European sales.
+As you can see from my current sales report on Createspace above, I could be waiting for years to accrue enough sales to receive payment for my UK and European sales.
 Note: Createspace now finally pays by EFT in my country!

 If you are thinking about publishing in paperback, you may think that it is an inexpensive way to produce your book and have hard copies available for you to sell either locally or online.

 This can mean that your books might cost you upwards of US$12-14 per copy by the time they get to you.
 On top of this, delivery times can be up to two months if you use the most economical postage rate.

 Am I eligible to publish?

-Do I need a TIN?
+Do I need a Tax Identification Number or EIN?

 Should I publish ebooks only?

-Should I publish paperback POD?
+Should I publish in paperback POD?

-Ask questions of people online, and make sure you read the Terms and Conditions of each service provider carefully before you click the ‘publish’ button.
+Ask questions of people online.
+And make sure you read the Terms and Conditions of each service provider carefully before you click the publish button.